 In this article, we’ll go over what brand image means, why it matters and present you with five case studies that show what this concept looks like in action.

 Starting a new brand is an exciting, and oftentimes complex endeavor.
-At its most basic level, branding your small business involves creating a website, crafting a brand personality, and designing marketing assets and campaigns to tell your story to the world.
+At its most basic level, branding your small business involves creating a website, crafting a brand personality, and designing marketing assets like logo design and campaigns to tell your story to the world.

 One of the goals of branding is to ensure that you capture the attention of your target market.
 And above all, forge a lasting and trusting relationship with them.
 As a branding expert, my best advice for achieving this long-term goal is to be mindful of what audiences think about your brand.

 This is where the concept of brand image comes in.
 Shifting the focus from what you want your brand to represent, to what customers really think about it, evaluating your brand image is all about understanding if you and your audience are in sync.

 Build your brand with the Wix Logo Maker.

 What is brand image?